Julius Luipa: Career

 Luipa was born in Chingola where he took up boxing at the age of ten at Nchanga North Boxing Club.
-He started his amateur boxing career at Chingola Police Amateur Boxing Club in 1962 and by 1967 was considered one of Zambia's best amateur boxers.
+He started his amateur boxing career at Chingola Police Amateur Boxing Club in 1962, and by 1967, was considered one of Zambia's best amateur boxers.

 He won a silver medal during the fourth All-Africa amateur boxing championships held in Lusaka in 1968, losing the welterweight final to Cameroon’s Joseph Bessala.
 He was selected to represent his country at the 1968 Mexico Summer Olympics where he defeated Algeria’s Rabah Labiod in the opening round, and then received a bye in round two.
 As fate would have it, he faced Bessala once again and was defeated, ranking ninth overall, as Bessala went on to win the silver medal.

 Luipa switched to the light middleweight division for the 1970 Commonwealth Games in Edinburgh, and took home a silver medal, after losing to Scotsman Tom Imrie in the final, and this helped him win the Zambian Sportsman of the Year award for 1970.

 Highly respected in Zambian boxing circles, Luipa served as trainer and captain of the Zambia national amateur boxing team from 1968 to 1973.
-In November 1970, he was sponsored to a 41-day boxing training session in Lagos by the Supreme Council for Sport in Africa in conjunction with the Amateur Boxing Association of Zambia, and he pledged to turn a lot of young hopefuls into good boxers if given the opportunity to train them.
+In November 1970, he was sponsored to a 41-day boxing training session in Lagos, Nigeria by the Supreme Council for Sport in Africa in conjunction with the Amateur Boxing Association of Zambia, and he pledged to turn a lot of young hopefuls into good boxers if given the opportunity to train them.
 "I see hundreds and hundreds of young boxers who not only come to watch but also participate in training sessions at various centres all over the country," he said.
 "They are enthusiastic about it and take a keen interest in learning from those already in the field."

-In 1971, he was again sponsored by the Supreme Council for Sport in Africa to attend a trainers’ course in West Germany for six months and the following year, he won a silver medal at a tournament in Minsk and was the only Zambian to take part in the East and Central African Championship in Uganda.
+In 1971, he was again sponsored by the Supreme Council for Sport in Africa to attend a trainers’ course in West Germany for six months and the following year, he won a silver medal at a tournament in Minsk, Byelorussian SSR and was the only Zambian to take part in the East and Central African Championship in Uganda.
 He won a gold medal and described the championships as ‘tough but enjoyable.’

 Luipa was once again selected to represent Zambia at the 1972 Olympics in Munich, this time as a middleweight.
 At this tournament, he was eliminated by Bill Knight of Great Britain on points in the opening round.
 This turned out to be one of the biggest disappointments of his career.